orbisius/orbisius-child-theme-creator/readme.txt

 * Since (v1.1.3) Implemented theme files to be listed recursively (i.e. all files from the selected theme)
 * Since (v1.1.9) Both editors have the same buttons (in older versions only the left editor had all of the buttons).
 * Since (v1.2.2) Can create a blank functions.php file (Thanks Tobias Kaupat for the suggestion)
+* Since (v1.3.5)* Users can create new files in non-existing folders e.g. headers/header-two.php

  = Important Reasons to Create Child Themes =
 * Keep your changes when the parent theme is updated.